Earthquakes on April 2, 2026

 35.0 km---✓ ReviewedUSGS →

-This magnitude 4.5 event was detected 122 km WNW of Ternate, Indonesia on April 2, 2026, with origin time 21:44 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 5.9 earthquake that occurred about 8 hours earlier.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 1.372°N, 126.447°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 4.5 earthquake 122 km WNW of Ternate, Indonesia came in on April 2, 2026 at 21:44 UTC.
+Coming 8 hours after a magnitude 5.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
+Coordinates: 1.372°, 126.447°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02